 Response rates for Wales, Northern Ireland and Scotland cannot be regarded as final response rates to the survey since those who are invited are not given a time limit in which to respond; and different modes of sampling are not comparable.

-Response rates for each nation are found in the accompanying technical dataset.
+Response rates for each nation are found in the dataset that accompanies this bulletin.
 We provide response rates separately for the different sampling phases of the study.

 Other Coronavirus Infection Survey (CIS) analysis